Choosing a shotgun for home defense is a great way to ensure that you have a well-suited, high-quality firearm for your home environment.

 Out of the box, it is ready to rock and roll with 7+1 capacity and a Picatinny rail for mounting an optic.

-It also has ambidextrous safety and a wide ejection port for speed reloads.
-The sights are top-notch as well – they feature a rear ghost ring sight and front fiber optic sight.
+It also has an ambidextrous safety and a wide ejection port for speed reloads.
+The sights are also top-notch – they feature a rear ghost ring sight and front fiber optic sight.

 Finally, it’s built like a tank with its durable construction that reduces recoil to a pleasant thump when shooting.